18F/Modular-Contracting-And-Agile-Development/pages/about.md

 ### History

 GSA was established by President Harry Truman on July 1, 1949, to streamline the administrative work of the federal government.
 GSA consolidated the National Archives Establishment, the Federal Works Agency and its Public Buildings Administration, the Bureau of Federal Supply and the Office of Contract Settlement, and the War Assets Administration into one federal agency tasked with administering supplies and providing workplaces for federal employees

+### Credits

+Header image is from Flickr user Phil Roeder and is used under a [Creative Commons license](https://creativecommons.org/licenses/by/2.0/).